Zylern/TGVid-Comp/README.md

-### Telegram Video Encoder
+### TGVid-Comp

 - `Queue` This bot has queue feature.
 - `Thumbnail` This bot has thumbnail feature.
-- `Authorize` - Only those can use the bot whose telegram id is in Variables.
+- `OWNER` - Only those user can use the bot whose telegram id is in Variables.
 - `FFMPEG Code Change` - Change ffmpegcode through the bot itself do /help in bot for more info.

 ## Deploy On